DavidRandallPeters/3DModeling/3D_002_Substance.md

 <br>

-It should go withoutsaying that When doing this for your own model, ensure you do this for each and every component / object in your asset.
+It should go without saying that when doing this for your own model, ensure you do this for each and every component / object in your asset.

 <br><br>